This Month in the History of Astronomy - August

 latitude, the obliquity (slant) of the ecliptic relative to the celestial

-equator, the position of the equinox, the distance to the sun (the value
+equator, the position of the equinox (where the ecliptic crosses the

-edition of his catalogue, and is a very nearby (11.4 light years) binary
+in the 1712 edition of his catalogue, and is a very nearby (11.4 light

 - Aug 19, 1891 - Milton Humason, colleague of Edwin